gavr-games/reborn-mmorpg/engine/README.md

 - think about sending only what is changed in game object
 - FIX: login after disconect works only from second try
 - add GameMasters
+- Refactor: check where we can use CreateGameObject instead of CreateFromTemplate